Lonabean98/pands-problem-sheet/README.md

 Introduction
 This readme file explains the code in each of the weekly tasks for the Programming and Scripting module for Data Analytics 2021

 ##TASK 2:
 bmi.py:
-This takes an input of height in cm and weight in kg and calculates the BMI
+This takes an input of height in cm and weight in kg and calculates the BMI.

 ###Code:
 weight = int(input("enter weight (kg):"))